lindseysim/templatize/more/sections/README.md

 Louise Belcher's hobbies include mischief.
 ```

 For standard sections, nesting sections, even within itself, adds no major complication as sections are simply treated as on/off tags.
-However, when dealing with repeating sections or sections created with dynamic data (e.g. [mixing pass-to-function directing in a section tag](../advanced/#mixing-directives-in-a-section-tag)), the inner context will be specific to the directly nested section.
+However, when dealing with repeating sections or sections created with dynamic data (e.g. [mixing pass-to-function directing in a section tag](../advanced/#mixing-directives-in-a-section-tag)), the inner context will be specific to the nested section in which it is called.

 &nbsp; *Template:*